 In 1962 Mr Knapp was granted permission to plough an area on the north side

-More recently Bury Field has been used for ‘Civil War’ re-enactments, WW2 based activities.
-With displays of items from the period, including a full size model of a Spitfire aircraft.
-Another similar event is planned for June of this year(2019).
+More recently Bury Field has been used for ‘Civil War’ re-enactments, WW2 based activities, with displays of items from the period, including a full size model of a Spitfire aircraft.